cockroachdb/docs/src/current/v24.3/wal-failover.md

 set [the environment variable `COCKROACH_WAL_FAILOVER=path={ path-to-my-side-disk-for-wal-failover }`]({% link {{ page.version.version }}/cockroach-start.md%}#enable-wal-failover) before starting the cluster.

 Additionally, we must set the value of the environment variable `COCKROACH_ENGINE_MAX_SYNC_DURATION_DEFAULT` to `40s`.
-This variable controls the duration of stall when CockroachDB crashes the node.
+By default, CockroachDB detects prolonged stalls and crashes the node after `20s`.
+With WAL failover enabled, CockroachDB should be able to survive stalls of up to `40s` with minimal impact to the workload.

 We must also [configure logs]({% link {{ page.version.version }}/configure-logs.md %}) by passing in the `logs.yaml` file that we configured in [Step 3](#3-sidecar-configure-logs).